kazumaki/react-calculator/README.md

 $ npm start
 ```

-Now open the `http://localhost:3000/` in the browser.
+Now open the `http://localhost:3000/` in the browser

 ## Ideas for improvement

-- Accept keyboard input.
+- Accept keyboard input
-- Add scientific calculator options.
+- Add scientific calculator options
-- Make the design responsive.
+- Make the design responsive

 ## Built With